 Sexual misconduct includes the criminal actions rape, date rape, sexual abuse, and sexual battery, corruption of a minor, gross sexual imposition, voyeurism and public indecency, whether by a stranger, acquaintance or friend, and also violates the university code of conduct.
+Non-consensual sexual acts violate the Student Code of Conduct.
 According to Illinois statutes, consent means a "freely given agreement to the conduct in question.
 Lack of verbal or physical resistance or submission by the victim resulting from the use of force or threat of force by the accused shall not constitute consent."
 Mutual consent is essential in all sexual activity.